zcc1307/zcc1307.github.io/csc665/syllabus.md

 * A7:    Multi-armed bandits and linear bandits

 #### Final Examination or Project
-This course will have a comprehensive written open-book final examination.
+This course will have a comprehensive written open-book final examination, on 12/18 from 1pm-3pm at PAS 414.
 Information on the final exam regulations and schedule:
 <https://www.registrar.arizona.edu/courses/final-examination-regulations-and-information>
 <http://www.registrar.arizona.edu/schedules/finals.htm>